Skip to main content

 Where is a good local bar near Ala Moana with pool and karaoke?

-8 Fat Fat 8, just south of Ala Moana on South Beretania Street in Makiki, has pool, darts, nightly karaoke, and free on-site parking.
+8 Fat Fat 8, just south of Ala Moana on South Beretania Street in Makiki, has pool, darts, karaoke (when it's not too busy and no game is on), and free parking • on-site.

 Where is 8 Fat Fat 8 located?